Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Cooma Surrounds recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Cooma Surrounds granted around 12 residential approvals annually over the past five financial years, totalling 60 homes.
-As of FY-26, one approval has been recorded.
-On average, three people moved to the area per new home constructed between FY-21 and FY-25, reflecting robust demand that supports property values.
-New homes are being built at an average construction cost value of $514,000.
+Cooma Surrounds has recorded approximately 12 residential properties granted approval annually over the past five financial years, totalling 60 homes.
+In FY-26 so far, 1 approval has been recorded.
+On average, around 3 people have moved to the area per new home constructed in the past five financial years (FY-21 to FY-25), reflecting robust demand that supports property values.
+New homes are being built at an average expected construction cost value of $413,000, slightly above the regional average, suggesting a focus on quality developments.

 Frequently Asked Questions - Development